input-output-hk/mastering-cardano/code_styling/README.md

 ## Colorizing text

 `asciidoctor-pdf` does not support built-in colors.
 You must define them in your own theme.
-The `custom-theme.yml` file in this folder is an example of a theme needed for `chapter-8-writing-smart-contracts.adoc`.
+The `custom-theme.yml` file in this folder is an example of a theme needed for chapter 8 _Writting smart contracts_.
 It defines the blue and purple color fonts.

 You need to add the following line to the start of your document:
 ```